docker/docs/docker-hub/index.md

 directions in [Your Docker ID](/docker-hub/accounts.md).

 > **Note**: You can search for and pull Docker images from Hub without logging
-> in, however to push images you must log in.
+> in, however to push images you must log in. `docker login -u <DockerID> https://registry.hub.docker.com`

 Your Docker ID gives you one private Docker Hub repository for free.
 If you need more private repositories, you can upgrade from your free account to a paid